-We've been hearing more and more about Cast-enabled TVs and speakers with Chromecast built-in, so it's only right we break down what that actually means, how you can use it and which devices are compatible with the technology.
+We've been hearing more and more about Cast-enabled TVs and speakers with Chromecast built-in, so it's only right we break down what that actually means, how you can use it to stream content, and which devices are compatible with the technology.

 Similar to Apple's AirPlay and Spotify Connect, what Google refers to as 'Chromecast built-in' (formerly, of course, Google Cast) is another technology that lets you easily control media with apps and, yes, voice in your smart home.

 In a nutshell, it's a technology built by Google that works over Wi-Fi to let you send or 'cast' media from your phone, tablet or computer to compatible speakers and TVs.
 The most well known Cast-enabled device range, though, is probably still those nifty Chromecast dongles that plug into your TV's HDMI port to upgrade its smarts, and the $69 4K Chromecast Ultra is one of our top streaming sticks.